After bankruptcy, a bankrupt is released from most ‘provable’ debts. A bankrupt is not released from any ‘non-provable’ debts.

 Generally, the following applies:

-- As soon as Centrelink receives notification of a client’s bankruptcy from AFSA, it should stop all debt recovery action on the client’s Centrelink debts (including withholding action).
+- As soon as Centrelink receives notification of a client’s bankruptcy from the Australian Financial Security Authority, it should stop all debt recovery action on the client’s Centrelink debts (including withholding action).

 - Centrelink should stop all debt recovery action for the bankruptcy period; it should also refund any payments/withholdings that it has deducted after the date of bankruptcy and before discharge.